pavelgladyshev/earl/README.md

  * [Steel Bank Common Lisp](http://www.sbcl.org) to run, and
  * [GraphViz](https://www.graphviz.org) to view produced diagrams.

-The easiest way to install both packages is via package managers  (apt on Ubuntu / homebrew on macOS).
+The easiest way to install both packages is via package managers  (`apt` on Ubuntu / `brew` on macOS).

 Running the software
 --------------------